reecej662/Portfolio/README.md

 # My Portfolio Website

-A portfolio website designed and developed by me
+A portfolio website I designed and developed/n
 Check it out at reecejackson.co

-TODO:
-Improve mobile layout
-Finish animations
-Organize code